 1. How long do I have access again?

-2. How come I can’t access the Building Distance program?
+2. How come I can’t access the Half Marathon program?

-If you purchased the 30 Day Challenge, you have ongoing access to all the videos in that program and to our coach-supported Facebook group for an entire year.
-If you decide you want more awesome programming from us, you can purchase access to Building Distance for a monthly fee.
-Email us: email@example.com and we’ll talk you through it 🙂
+If you only purchased a single program, you only have ongoing access to all the videos in that program and to our coach-supported Facebook group for an entire year.
+If you decide you want more awesome programming from us, you can purchase access to our Half Marathon (or Full Marathon) programs by joining the Training Club.
+Email us: firstname.lastname@example.org and we’ll talk you through it 🙂

-3. I purchased Building Distance, and I cannot access it.
+3. I purchased the Half Marathon program, and I cannot access it.
 Help!

-On purchase you should automatically be granted access to the BD website and program.
-On the off chance that it’s not working, email us: firstname.lastname@example.org.
+On purchase, you should automatically be granted access to the HM program.
+On the off chance that it’s not working, email us: email@example.com.
 We’ll make sure you’re given the access you need to start logging those miles!

 1. I got hurt, what do I do?
 Or I am hurt right now, but not ready to start yet?